-The family track is designed primarily for clinical health professionals who are interested in the interrelationship of behavioral science, public health and medicine as it influences family health.
-Students may elect a specialization track other than the family health track.
-The D.O./M.P.H. is designed so that the requisite requirements could be completed during the four years of medical education, providing the student begins M.P.H. coursework the summer prior to matriculation in the medical curriculum.
-Approximately 18 credit hours of the medical curriculum may be applied toward the 45 credit hour requirement for the M.P.H. degree.
-However, a student may elect to complete the D.O./M.P.H. in five years, taking an additional year to complete the M.P.H. requirements.
-This year is typically between years 2 and 3 of the medical curriculum.
-Please see the graduate advisor for the D.O./M.P.H. degree or the graduate dean for further details regarding specialized D.O./M.P.H. degree plans.
+The D.O./M.P.H. is designed so that the requisite requirements could be completed during the four years of medical education if the student takes summer courses and is enrolled in the M.P.H. evening courses.
+Students are strongly encouraged to take 12 semester credit hours of graduate courses the summer before matriculation in the medical curriculum.
+Students who begin both graduate and medical coursework in the fall must devote the entire summer of the first academic year to graduate studies, in addition to evening classes.
+Students may also elect to complete the D.O./M.P.H in five years, taking an additional year to complete the M.P.H. requirements.
+This year is typically between the second and third years of the medical curriculum, following completion of the fifth semester.
+Please contact the graduate school office for more information.